TimDTTP/LearningCPP/dsaExercises/stacks/fixConversion/README.md

     - If closing parenthesis, empty till opening parenthesis
     - If end, empty stack
 2. Prefix to infix
+    - Iterate through string reverse
+    - If variable, add to stack
+    - If operator, pop 2 operands and concatenate in string surrounded by "()"
 3. Prefix to postfix
 4. Postfix to prefix